 Kayla encourages middle school youth each day at Banyan as they walk the road of adolescent development and academic success.
 Empowerment is Kayla’s passion for youth, families and community by developing skills and providing the support that is needed to succeed in education and life.
 Kayla brings a passion for social justice and cross-cultural leadership with experience from Minnesota and Nicaragua.
 Kayla holds a Bachelor of Arts degree from the University of Minnesota in Political Science and a minor in Global Studies.

-Santhi comes to Banyan as a full time volunteer with AmeriCorps.
-A one-year position that works closely with our middle school youth and our ninth and tenth graders.
-Santhi ensures that youth are attending school and engaging in academics as well as watching over their social emotional growth.
-Santhi brings experience from Minnesota, Nicaragua, and India and is fluent in Spanish.
-She is passionate about youth success.
-She has a Bachelor of Arts degree in International Studies from Luther College, Iowa.
+Josselyne returns to Banyan as a full time volunteer through AmeriCorps.
+The Promise Fellow is a one-year position that works closely with our middle school youth and our ninth and tenth graders.
+Josselyne ensures that youth are attending school and engaging in academics, as well as watching over their social emotional growth.
+She is a Banyan youth who grew up in our programs and brings an inside perspective who is also bilingual Spanish/English.
+Josselyne is passionate about youth success and is planning to continue her post-secondary education this school year at Normandale Community College.

 Bethany oversees and implements the elementary programs at Banyan, bringing a balance of insightful instruction, bilingual communication with parents (Spanish/English) and shared supervision for over a dozen part-time staff.
 Bethany is a neighbor and passionate advocate for Banyan elementary youth and parents as they work together to ensure that all kids are meeting developmental and educational milestones.
 Her work ensures that educational success begins early in life.
 Bethany is a licensed and experienced elementary teacher, who earned her Bachelor of Arts degree in Elementary Education from Northwestern College in Minnesota, and minored in Cross-Cultural Ministries.